Icon New game New game

 15

-monkey bat pendulum dolphin
+monkey bat dolphin pendulum

 " I could read what the yard - duty teacher put on the slip .
 Upside down , " I said . " Wow , you can read upside down ? " said Theresa , her ponytail swinging like a .